MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Import-Module.md

 ```

 ### -RequiredVersion
-Imports only the specified version of the module.
+Specifies a version of the module that this cmdlet imports.
 If the version is not installed, Import-Module generates an error.

 By default, Import-Module imports the module without checking the version number.